*This article was first published in May 2020

 Looking to level up your cooking skills or just a fun and delicious activity to your indoor days?
 We – and a few chefs from Michelin-stared restaurants – got you covered.

-Sure, things might be a little different this Ramadan and Buka Puasa, but that doesn’t mean it can’t be as joyous, or as delicious.
-We spoke to our pals at Singapore and got them to share some recipes that you and your family will enjoy not only during this festive period, but also all year round.
+We spoke to our pals at Singapore and got them to share some recipes that you and your family will enjoy not only during the festive period but also all year round.

 Dill Flavoured Salmon Tikka from Punjab Grill